 Interest rates and admin fees are only the tip of the iceberg – if you think the difference between 2.68% by certain in-house companies and 2.88% from the banks and other finance institutions is a big difference, think again.

 The actual cash difference is $4 per month between these two loan interest rates for a 5-year renewal 60 month loan, based on September 2021 PQP for Cat A!
 Yes that adds up to about $240 over 60 installments but it is small when compared to other terms and conditions that you may be saddled with.

 We have reason to say that sometimes, the 2.88% loan is actually going to be cheaper over the long term than the 2.68% loan.

 Perhaps the above has helped you to understand a bit.
-But should you have any further queries, you can always contact us through the web form on the right or call us at 92782880.
+But should you have any further queries, you can always contact us through the web form on this page or click to WhatsApp us or call us at 92782880.